jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-25.md

-+++
+---
+title: "The Bounds prescribed to the Custom of judicial Combats"
+heading: "Chapter 25"
-title=  "The Bounds prescribed to the Custom of judicial Combats" heading=  "Chapter 25" description=  "WHEN pledges of battle had been received upon a civil affair of small importance, the lord obliged the parties to withdraw them" date=  2020-03-17 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-23" linkbtext=  "Chapter 23" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-27" linkftext=  "Chapter 27"
+description: "WHEN pledges of battle had been received upon a civil affair of small importance, the lord obliged the parties to withdraw them"
-+++
+image: "/covers/spirit.jpg"
+weight: 66
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 WHEN pledges of battle had been received upon a civil affair of small importance, the lord obliged the parties to withdraw them.